microsoft/CCF/doc/users/issue_commands.rst

 The possible statuses are:

 - ``UNKNOWN`` - this node has not received a transaction with the given ID
-- ``PENDING`` - this node has received a transaction with the given ID, but does not yet know if the transaction has been globally committed
+- ``PENDING`` - this node has received a transaction with the given ID, but does not yet know if the transaction has been committed
 - ``COMMITTED`` - this node knows that this transaction is committed, it is an irrevocable and durable part of the service's transaction history
 - ``INVALID`` - this node knows that the given transaction cannot be committed.
 This occurs when the view changes, and some pending transactions may be lost and must be resubmitted, but also applies to IDs which are known to be impossible given the current globally committed IDs